kglgsp/imdb-React/README.md

   - A search bar
   - Submit button

-When a user presses Submit, use the OMDB API to list each movie underneath the search form.
-For each movie returned from the API, render the components listed below in a grid layout.
+When a user presses Submit, use the OMDB API to dynamically fetch and list each movie underneath the search form.
+For each movie returned from the API, render the components listed below using a grid layout.

   - Title and Year
   - Image (display the image from the image source provided)
-  - A delete button
+  - A delete button for the movie

 Grid Layout Example:
 ![grid layout example](https://storage.googleapis.com/support-forums-api/attachment/thread-2456609-676079104261257749.JPG)